yihua/hudi/website/docs/configurations.md

 > Controls whether a write operation should auto commit.
 This can be turned off to perform inspection of the uncommitted write before deciding to commit.<br></br>
 > **Default Value**: true (Optional)<br></br>
 > `Config Param: AUTO_COMMIT_ENABLE`<br></br>

 ---

+> #### hoodie.write.executor.type
+> Set executor which orchestrates concurrent producers and consumers communicating through a message queue.BOUNDED_IN_MEMORY(default): Use LinkedBlockingQueue as a bounded in-memory queue, this queue will use extra lock to balance producers and consumerDISRUPTOR: Use disruptor which a lock free message queue as inner message, this queue may gain better writing performance if lock was the bottleneck.
+SIMPLE: Executor with no inner message queue and no inner lock.
+Consuming and writing records from iterator directly.
+Compared with BIM and DISRUPTOR, this queue has no need for additional memory and cpu resources due to lock or multithreading, but also lost some benefits such as speed limit.
+Although DISRUPTOR_EXECUTOR and SIMPLE are still in experimental.<br></br>
+> **Default Value**: SIMPLE (Optional)<br></br>
+> `Config Param: WRITE_EXECUTOR_TYPE`<br></br>
+> `Since Version: 0.13.0`<br></br>

+---